 We are currently working on the following:

-- a Genetic Algorithm to identify the combination(s) of variables able to most accurately predict cluster membership.
-This Genetic algorithms is very powerful, fast and more efficient versus traditional approaches, such as the one implemented in the function DA.report of R-sw Discriminant.
-We are currently testing the new function (genetic.DA).
-A beta version is available to users of R-sw Discriminant that might be interested in testing it.
-The new function will be included in R-sw 2019r2.
+- R-sw Discriminant now includes a Genetic Algorithm to identify the combination(s) of variables able to most accurately predict cluster membership.
+This Genetic algorithm is very powerful, fast and more efficient versus traditional approaches, such as the one implemented in the function DA.report of R-sw Discriminant.
+The new function (genetic.DA) is available from R-sw 2019r2.

 What are Genetic Algorithms?
 Genetic Algorithms are commonly used to generate good-quality solutions to difficult optimization and search problems by relying on genetics-inspired operators such as selection, crossover and mutation.
 A Genetic Algorithm repeatedly modifies a population of individual solutions; at each step, the algorithm selects individuals from the current population to be parents and uses them to produce the offsprings, subject to potential mutations, for the next generation.
 Over successive generations, the population evolves toward better solutions.